-The goal of this paper is to present the case example of China in its development effort of future leaders within the public sector.
+The goal of this paper is to present the case example of China's effort to develop its future leaders of the public sector.
 This case example will first describe the leadership model currently in use in China as the basic framework of assessment, selection and development of leaders befitting the tasks requirements of the 21st century.
 Narrative description will be given regarding the actual practices regarding leadership assessment, selection and development in China.